acnapie1/acnapie1/README.md

 ## About Me

-<br>-🧠 I’m currently learning: How to code AI.
+<br>🧠 I’m currently learning: How to code AI.
-<br>-📂 I’m working on: I am currently building a website called Starter Fin.
+<br>📂 I’m working on: I am currently building a website called Starter Fin.
 It has all the information needed to start a fish tank.
-<br>-👋 I’m open to: freelance and job opportunities
+<br>👋 I’m open to: freelance and job opportunities
-<br>-👀 More about me: I am a dedicated cat mom who enjoys farming and art.
+<br>👀 More about me: I am a dedicated cat mom who enjoys farming and art.
 <br><br>🎨“I try more and more to be myself, caring relatively little whether people approve or disapprove.”
 <br>― Vincent Van Gogh🌙